domw30/CV/README.md

 Throughout my previous roles, such as Recruitment Coordinator for Canterbury District Health Board and Compliance Audit Consultant for Lloyds Corporate Finance, communication has been vital internally and externally.
 I created professional correspondence in email form, telephony and mail on a daily basis.
 In addition, I have led workshops to train new colleagues and given presentations regarding new innovative ideas and efficient work flows.

 #### Self-Starter
+Each morning of the Makers course, I would write my personal learning objectives for the day, working towards higher level learning goals.
+At the end of each day I would write a daily review to reflect on the objectives I set out to achieve.
+This approach added structure and motivation which was important in a fast paced environment.

 Ability to take on new challenges and projects learning new material and concepts effectively and efficiently, for example learning new software and technologies for the StarGazer Project such as Xcode.
 I have been able to approach and absorb a range of topics relevant to Software Development from self-directed learning such as Ruby, TDD, agile processes, methodical approaches, complex problem solving and many more during the 16 week development course with Makers Academy boot-camp.

 During my time with Lloyds Finance, I achieved the highest ranking performance statistic for passing quality control checking, adhering to FSA rules, over a 6 month period which reflects my self-starter and go getter attitude and keen eye for detail, transferable skills that I bring to software development.